acajaja/MIDITime-Conversion-Tool/README.md

 # Data-to-MIDI Converter

+## Note: I am currently in the middle of some changes to this code base.

 This project is the result of a need to convert time series data to MIDI for use in MoogFest 2017.

 This repository holds the scripts that wrap the existing Python MIDI utilities in the midiutil library.